callisthenes/euterpe/ENCODING.md

 The default reference system uses alternating Roman and arabic numbers where they are used in the original printed text.
 Print conventions are followed wherever possible, the default numbering being used if there is no standard between editions.
 So in the default numbering system 3.V.34 would mean 'book 3, chapter 5, section 34'.
 This may be overridden in cases where other symbols are consistently used for subdivisions, such as single Roman letters for sections in Plato.
 Numbers in the Alexandrian numbering system, i.e. Greek lower or uppercase letters followed by prime (′) are normalised as Roman or arabic numbers.

 ### Position
 References normally appear at the start of a line or paragraph.
-However, since lines in print editions of prose works are are joined together, and all hyphenation removed, references may also appear within a line.
+However, since lines in print editions of prose works are joined together, and all hyphenation removed, references may also appear within a line.
 In print editions a number or letter in the margin indicates a break at the first major punctuation character, but there might be several such marks.
-Moving them inline, as in the Budé editions, removes this ambiguity.
+Moving references inline, as in the Budé editions, removes this ambiguity.
 Transcriptions of print editions not conforming to this rule have been altered in conformance with it.

 ### Line numbers
 Line numbers need not be supplied for each line.
 Normally in print editions these occur at five-line intervals.
 Euterpe follows this convention.
 However, wherever the traditional line-numbering has been altered by the editor, explicit line numbers for the re-ordered lines may be added to reset the usual line-numbering.
 In this it follows the usual print convention.